csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 voltage.
 The greater the variation of pressure the greater the variation of voltage that is sent to the computer.

-Ideally the transduction process should be as transparent as possible: whatever goes in should come out as a perfect analogy in a voltage representation.
-In reality however this will not be the case.
+Ideally, the transduction process should be as transparent as possible: whatever goes in should come out as a perfect analogy in a voltage representation.
+In reality, however, this will not be the case.
 Low quality devices add noise and deformation.
 High quality devices add certain characteristics like warmth or transparency.

 Sampling
 --------

-The analogue voltage that corresponds to an acoustic signal changes continuously so that at each instant in time it will have a different value.
+The analogue voltage that corresponds to an acoustic signal changes continuously, so that at each point in time it will have a different value.
 It is not possible for a computer to receive the value of the voltage for every instant because of the physical limitations of both the computer and the data converters (remember also that there are an